-- Recognises that the money laundering and terrorist financing threats to a real estate business vary across clients, jurisdictions, services and delivery channels. - Allows real estate businesses to differentiate between clients in a way that matches risk in a particular business. - While establishing minimum standards, allows a real estate business to apply its own approach to systems and controls and other arrangements in particular circumstances - Helps to produce a more cost effective system.
+- Recognises that the money laundering and terrorist financing threats to an accountant cross clients, jurisdictions, services and delivery channels. - Allows firms to differentiate between clients in a way that matches risk in a particular business. - While establishing minimum standards, allows an accountant to apply its own approach to systems and controls and other arrangements in particular circumstances - Helps to produce a more cost effective system.

-A firm is expected to conduct and keep up to date a business risk assessment, which considers the business activities and structure and concludes on the real estate business's exposure to money laundering and terrorist financing risk.
-The real estate business must use the outcome of the risk assessment in the development of appropriate risk management systems and controls and the business's policies and procedures.
+A firm is expected to conduct and keep up to date a Business Risk Assessment, which considers the business activities and structure and concludes on the firm's exposure to money laundering and terrorist financing risk.
+The firm must use the outcome of the risk assessment in the development of appropriate risk management systems and controls and the business's policies and procedures.